Skip to content

 • Professional standards regulations should be harmonized with other states to make it easier for competent professionals to move from one state to another for employment opportunities.

-• The Department of Safety and Professional Services must take steps to eliminate the backlog in occupational licensing.
+• The Department of Safety and Professional Services must continue to take steps to eliminate the backlog in occupational licensing.
 Professionals in many occupations have reported significant backlogs in receiving credentials from DSPS, hampering their ability to work and earn a living.
-It's important for DSPS to take steps to improve the management of these functions to be responsive to the needs of these professions.
+It’s important for DSPS to take steps to improve the management of these functions to be responsive to the needs of these professions.
+In the 2023-24 State budget, the legislature passed and Gov. Evers signed measures to provide additional DSPS staff to help expedite licensure.
+More progress needs to be made so that licenses can be processed in a timely manner.

-• The state should have a system to periodically review the need, value and standards for each profession subject to occupational licensing.
+• The state should have a system to periodically review the need, value, and standards for each profession subject to occupational licensing.
+We encourage lawmakers to consider additional reforms that streamline the state’s licensure system.

 Workforce Development